 - Special training

 Small Business Safety primarily provides safety consulting for small businesses and companies (i.e., construction contractors, grocery stores, restaurants, quarries, feed mills, auto repair shops, etc.)

 We also provide safety consulting for larger companies during special events (i.e., shutdowns, renovations, periodic self check inspections, etc.)

 All results of inspections and evaluations will be kept confidential.
 The information is only intended for owners and managers, so that they can make corrections where needed.

 Let Us Help You And Your Company

 What Are the Duties of a Safety Consultant?

 Evaluate Workplace Safety

 One of the primary tasks of a safety consultant is to assess workplace safety.
-Depending on the terms of his/her contract, the safety consultant performs periodic inspections of the workplace.
-He/she checks the personal protective equipment (PPE) provided for employees and looks for the proper placement of warning signs throughout the workplace.
-Electrical equipment should have appropriate lockout/tagout signage so employees cannot turn it on while repairs are in progress.
+Depending on the assigned task, the safety consultant can perform periodic inspections of the workplace.
+He/she checks the personal protective equipment (PPE) provided for employees and looks for the proper placement of warning signs throughout the workplace. (i.e.) Electrical equipment should have appropriate lockout/tagout signage so employees cannot turn it on while repairs are in progress.
 Once the consultant makes his/her initial inspection, he/she provides a list of safety issues to the management team.
 Along with the list, the safety consultant provides a list of specific procedures the management team can perform to remedy problems.